Mass-14/Mass-14.github.io/_posts/2024-12-18-inspector-gADAget.md

 <iframe src="/assets/plots/gender_equality/gender_equality_movies_and_news_frequency_year.html" width="100%" height="600" frameborder="0"></iframe>

-Folks, now it's time to analyze the topic of gender equalityThe first graph shows that movies and news events discussing gender equality themes are connected, but with a time delay.
-Specifically, there’s a lag of 26 years, meaning societal discussions in the news influence movies after about two decades.
-This suggests that filmmakers take time to process societal shifts and incorporate them into storytelling.
+Folks, now it's time to analyze the topic of gender equality.
+This first graph shows that movies and news events discussing gender equality themes are connected, but with a time delay.
+Specifically, there’s a lag of 26 years, meaning societal discussions in the news have influenced movies after about two decades.
+What could be the reason?
+Filmmakers may take time to process societal shifts and incorporate them into storytelling.

 <iframe src="/assets/plots/gender_equality/gender_equality_movies_news_interactive_lag.html" width="100%" height="600" frameborder="0"></iframe>

 <iframe src="/assets/plots/gender_equality/gender_equality_movies_news_cross_correlation.html" width="100%" height="600" frameborder="0"></iframe>

-This surprising results shows that the frequency at which the theme 'Gender Equality' appears in news and movies with a similar evolution pattern, but with a 26 years time difference.
+These surprising results show that the frequency at which the theme 'Gender Equality' appears in news and movies with a similar evolution pattern, but with a 26 years time difference.
+Interesting!
 This number could indicate that news and movies conform to different generations.
 This comes as a surprise for us, as we expected the film industry to react more slowly than the news to evolution of our societies.
+Did you too?

 However, a lot of movies from the dataset are small independently produced movies.
-This could explain why, on the contrary, movie themes are greatly in advance of their news counterparts: small independent artists could tend to be visionnary, whereas the mainstream news and media talk more about maintream topics, reducing the relative frequency of niche topics.
+This could explain why, on the contrary, movie themes are greatly in advance compared to their news counterparts: small independent artists could tend to be visionary, whereas the mainstream news and media talk more about mainstream topics, reducing the relative frequency of niche topics.
+Isn't is fascinating?

 <iframe src="/assets/plots/gender_equality/gender_equality_movie_frequency_decade.html" width="100%" height="600" frameborder="0"></iframe>

-The frequency of gender equality-themed movies has been inconsistent, with noticeable spikes in certain decades, such as the 1940s, 1970s, 1980s, and 2010s.
+The frequency of gender equality-themed movies has been inconsistent, with noticeable spikes in certain decades, such as in the 1940s, 1970s, 1980s, or 2010s.

-The 1970s and 1980s could be due to the second feminism wave: began in the early 1960s and lasted roughly two decades.
+The 1970s and 1980s peaks could be due to the second feminism wave: it began in the early 1960s and lasted roughly two decades.

 <iframe src="/assets/plots/gender_equality/gender_equality_movie_countries_world_map.html" width="100%" height="600" frameborder="0"></iframe>

-This map shows how movies addressing gender equality in the 1970s and 1980s were distributed globally.
+Look at this map!
+It shows how movies addressing gender equality in the 1970s and 1980s were distributed globally.
+That is amazing!
 Countries like the United States and India were particularly active in exploring these themes through cinema, possibly reflecting their societal conversations around gender at the time.
 We can see how diverse the representation is, with contributions from regions like Europe, South America, and Asia, showing that gender equality was a shared concern across cultures.

+Let's get the Gadget List ready, here come some fun analyses!

 By analyzing the movies during these decades, we can extract four main themes:
-1. Patriarchy and Resistance: showcasing women's resistance against societal norms, often through acts of defiance or rebellion.
+1. Patriarchy and resistance: showcases women's resistance against societal norms, often through acts of defiance or rebellion.
-2. Intersection of Gender and Labor:  focus on women's economic struggles and their fight for labor rights
+2. Intersection of gender and labor: focuses on women's economic struggles and their fight for labor rights.
-3. Sexual Liberation and Autonomy: portraying women navigating personal freedoms in restrictive environments
+3. Sexual liberation and autonomy: portraying women navigating personal freedoms in restrictive environments.
-4. Feminist Activism
+4. Feminist activism.

 **1940s**: The 1940s could reflect early explorations of gender roles during or post-World War II, where women entered the workforce and societal norms began to shift.